emmanueltouzery/ng-typeview/README.md

 That's good for a first run, but then you probably have to customize ng-typeview for your application.

+ng-typeview leaves the generated 'testview' files in your source code directory; it's probably best not to commit them to source control.
+If you minify your javascript, they won't be included since nothing links to them.
+If you don't, they might be copied to your server, but since noone links to them and they have no side-effects they shouldn't pose any problem.
+That said, deleting them is trivial, as they have a clear filename pattern.

 ## Customizations

 ng-typeview uses the [typescript compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API)